Publications and Resources

 Guidance for health professionals on respiratory symptoms in relation to MND.
 (Code: P6)

-Dysphagia in motor neurone disease (MND) - information sheet P8
+Dysphagia in MND - information sheet P8

 This information covers evaluation and management of swallowing problems.
 (Code: P8)